CURENT/andes/docs/source/cases.rst

     M: "GENCLS.H; lambda x: 2 * x"

-where the left-hand-side is the output variable name (destination ANDES model parameter name), and the right-hand-side is arguments and the lambda function separated by semi-colon, all in a pair of double quotation marks.
+where the left-hand-side is the output parameter name (destination ANDES model parameter name), and the right-hand-side is arguments and the lambda function separated by semi-colon, all in a pair of double quotation marks.
 Multiple arguments are accepted and should be separated by comma.